[UPDATED: February 27, 2021]

-As a social enterprise, our digital tools and skills are among our most valuable assets to achieve and create an impact on the community.
+As a social enterprise, our digital tools and skills are among our most valuable assets to improve our productivity and efficiency, which in turn affects our abilities to create a positive impact on the communities we serve.

 The Internet, no doubt, is crucial to our daily operations and dealings throughout our projects, programmes, and events.

-Coincidentally, we’re also a strong proponent for sustainability in our operations.
-Striking a balance between our internet habits and being conscious of our carbon footprint is no easy feat, but it’s important to strive for better for a sustainable future.
+Coincidentally, we are a strong proponent for sustainability in our operations.
+Striking a balance between our internet habits and being conscious of our carbon footprint is no easy feat, but it remains imperative to strive for a sustainable future.

 What do your internet habits look like?